 - Introduce line manager training on this issue – being able to spot symptoms and offer help can mean employees getting the help they need as soon as possible

-- Create an accepting environment – an open, supportive culture and positive language can help women dealing with the memory and concentration lapses the menopause brings
+- Create an accepting environment – an open, supportive culture and positive language can help people dealing with the memory and concentration lapses the menopause brings

-- Offer flexible working – this can be a godsend to women who aren’t sleeping at night
+- Offer flexible working – this can be a godsend to people who aren’t sleeping at night

-- Allow working from home –women suffering from flooding may have to change their clothing often and suddenly, which could be hugely distressing and embarrassing
+- Allow working from home – an employee suffering from flooding may have to change their clothing often and suddenly, which could be hugely distressing and embarrassing

 - Relax uniform policies – wearing cooler, looser clothing can help with hot flushes